Wusinho/React-Redux-Catalogue/README.md

-# React - Redux Catalogue
+# React - Booking-coach-App

+This proyect is a booking-coach application, for the game League of Legends.
+The front-end was built using React-Redux and for the back-end Rails-api.

-It is game catalogue based on #Catalogue of Recipes, using React and Redux, It has a home page with information, and on the navbar it is possible see all the champion in the game League of Legends, it is possible to see a specific champion with a small description.
+It has a home page with some of the proyect's details, on the navbar it is possible to see all the champions in the game and loop through their roles with specific information on each champion.
-It has a login feature with a rails-api back-end server.
+To set up an appointment the user must register, the "Appointment" page will render once the user is logged in.

 ## WebSite Sections
 - Homepage, there is a small description of the project.